-Upset Stomach Home Remedies: 9 Natural Ideas | Reader's Digest
+9 Natural Stomach Ache Remedies You Never Knew | Reader's Digest

-Whether you're gassy, constipated, nauseous, or have indigestion, try these home remedies to make an upset stomach feel better naturally.
-Plus: Learn how to ease digestion and lose weight on our 21-Day Tummy diet.
+Whether you're gassy, constipated, nauseous, or have indigestion, try these natural remedies to make an upset stomach feel better without medicine.

 Carrot and Mint "Juice" Helps an Upset StomachiStock/merc67

-It might sound iffy, but this concoction is helpful if you're suffering from the winter flu; the carrot provides nourishment and peppermint soothes your upset stomach.
+It might sound iffy, but this is one of the stomach ache remedies that's super helpful if you're suffering from the winter flu; the carrot provides nourishment and peppermint soothes your upset stomach.
 Boil four sliced carrots, four cups of water, and one teaspoon of dried peppermint or one peppermint teabag.
 Turn the heat to medium-low and cook about 15 minutes or until carrots are soft.
 If you're using a teabag, remove it, then blend the mixture until smooth and enjoy!
 You can also add a pinch of ground ginger to further soothe, or a squeeze of lemon juice for flavor.
+These are the 7 best foods for your belly.

 Rice Tea Alleviates an Upset StomachiStock/Barcin

 To settle an upset stomach or stop diarrhea, make a rice "tea."
 Boil 1/2 cup of rice in six cups of water for about 15 minutes.
 Strain out the rice, then flavor the water with a dash of honey or sugar and drink warm.
+Try these 11 other home remedies for diarrhea.

 Burnt Toast Settles an Upset StomachiStock/robynleigh

-You know that toast is good for an upset stomach, but burnt toast is even better because the char absorbs toxins that are making you feel ill.
+You know that toast is one of the best stomach ache remedies, but burnt toast is even better because the char absorbs toxins that are making you feel ill.
 Add a smear of jelly to make it more palatable.

 Content continues below ad